 Ofatumumab is an antibody against a protein called CD20, which is found on the surface of certain types of immune cells called B-cells.
-It is marketed and developed by the Danish biotech company Genmab under a co-development and commercialization agreement with Novartis.
+It being investigated as a treatment for relapsing-remitting multiple sclerosis (RRMS).

-How ofatumumab works
+How does ofatumumab work?

-Ofatumumab in clinical studies
+Ofatumumab in clinical trials

-A pilot Phase 2 trial (NCT00640328) with a small cohort of 38 RMS patients was carried out in 2011, with different doses of ofatumumab for 48 weeks.
-A considerable reduction in the formation of brain plaques was seen, along with a reduction in the number of autoimmune B-cells.
+A pilot Phase 2 trial (NCT00640328) with a small group of 38 RRMS patients was carried out in 2011, testing different doses of ofatumumab for 48 weeks.
+A considerable reduction in the formation of brain plaques was seen, along with lower numbers of autoimmune B-cells.
 New plaque formation also appeared to be suppressed.
-These results were published in the scientific journal, Neurology.
+These results were published in the scientific journal Neurology.

-These findings paved the way for a second, larger Phase 2 trial, called MIRROR (NCT01457924), with 232 RMS taking part in the multicenter, double-blind, placebo-controlled study.
-Participants were randomized to one of five treatment groups: placebo, ofatumumab 3 mg every 12 weeks, ofatumumab 30 mg every 12 weeks, ofatumumab 60 mg every 12 weeks, or ofatumumab 60 mg every four weeks.
-All continued in the study for 24 weeks of treatment and until B-cell depletion (or destruction).
+These findings paved the way for a second larger, multicenter, double-blind, placebo-controlled Phase 2 trial (NCT01457924) called MIRROR with 232 RRMS patients.
+Participants were randomized to one of five treatment groups: placebo, 3 mg of ofatumumab every 12 weeks, 30 mg of ofatumumab every 12 weeks, 60 mg of ofatumumab every 12 weeks, or 60 mg of ofatumumab every four weeks.
+All participants continued in the study for 24 weeks and until B-cell depletion (or destruction).

-Note: Multiple Sclerosis News Today is strictly a news and information website about the disease.
+Multiple Sclerosis News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.